dotnet/csharplang/spec/types.md

 string s = i.ToString(); // System.Int32.ToString() instance method\
 string t = 123.ToString(); // System.Int32.ToString() instance method

+*end example*\]

+> [!NOTE]
-*end example*\] \[*Note*: The simple types differ from other struct types in that they permit certain additional operations:
+> The simple types differ from other struct types in that they permit certain additional operations:

--   Most simple types permit values to be created by writing *literals* (§7.4.5). \[*Example*: 123 is a literal of type int and 'a' is a literal of type char. *end example*\] C\# makes no provision for literals of struct types in general.
+> - Most simple types permit values to be created by writing *literals* (§7.4.5). \[*Example*: 123 is a literal of type int and 'a' is a literal of type char. *end example*\] C\# makes no provision for literals of struct types in general.

--   When the operands of an expression are all simple type constants, it is possible for the compiler to evaluate the expression at compile-time.
+> - When the operands of an expression are all simple type constants, it is possible for the compiler to evaluate the expression at compile-time.
 Such an expression is known as a *constant-expression* (§12.20).
 Expressions involving operators defined by other struct types are not considered to be constant expressions.

--   Through const declarations, it is possible to declare constants of the simple types (§15.4).
+> - Through const declarations, it is possible to declare constants of the simple types (§15.4).
 It is not possible to have constants of other struct types, but a similar effect is provided by static readonly fields.

--   Conversions involving simple types can participate in evaluation of conversion operators defined by other struct types, but a user-defined conversion operator can never participate in evaluation of another user-defined conversionoperator (§11.5.3). *end note*\]
+> - Conversions involving simple types can participate in evaluation of conversion operators defined by other struct types, but a user-defined conversion operator can never participate in evaluation of another user-defined conversionoperator (§11.5.3).

 ### Integral types